-Type of Waste Disposal Site Action Description Section 4.
-A Class D thermal treatment site where, i. the maximum amount of waste subject to thermal treatment is more than 100 tonnes per day, and ii. the annual recovery rate is equal to or greater than 70%; 5.
-A Class D thermal treatment site where, i. the maximum amount of waste that is subject to thermal treatment at the site is more than 1,000 tonnes per day, and ii. the annual recovery rate is equal to or greater than 70% 6.
-A waste disposal site at which hazardous or liquid industrial waste is finally disposed of.
-Note 1: a site that is not designated in the Regulation or a site that is designated in Part III (Environmental Screening Process).
-Note 2: This subsection does not apply to a change to a landfill or dump if the change adds 100,000m3 or less.
-Note 3: Other than a Class A thermal treatment site that meets the criteria in subparagraphs 2 i to iv of section 2.
-Landfill or dump Change The change would increase the total waste disposal volume by more than 375,000 m3.
-Subsection 4 (1) Landfill or dump Change The change would increase the total waste disposal volume by more than 100,000 but less than or equal 375,000 m3, and the change is not one that is designated under s.
-13 (2) of the Regulation (i.e. the change is not exempt on the condition that the Environmental Screening Process is followed) Subsection 4 (2) Landfill or dump Change The change: i. involves the excavation of waste previously disposed of at the landfill or dump; and ii. the excavation would increase by more than 100,000m3 the amount Section 5
+Type of Waste Disposal Site Action Description Section Waste disposal site Change A change to a waste disposal site not described in section 20 if making the change results in the site becoming a site described in paragraph 2, 3, 4, 5 or 6 of that section.
+Subsection 21 (1) Paragraph 1 Landfill or dump Change The change would increase the total waste disposal volume by more than 375,000 m .
+Subsection 21 (1) Paragraph 2 Landfill or dump Change The change would increase the total waste disposal volume by more than 100,000 but less than or equal 375,000 m3, and the change does not meet the criteria in paragraph 3 of section 23 of the Regulation (i.e. the change is not exempt on the condition that the Environmental Screening Process is followed).
+Subsection 21 (1) Paragraph 3 Landfill or dump Change i. involves the excavation of waste previously disposed of at the landfill or dump; and ii. the excavation would increase by more than 100,000m3 the amount of waste that could be deposited at the site without any increase in the total waste disposal volume.
+Section 21 (1) Paragraph 4

-Type of Waste Disposal Site Action Description Section of waste that could be deposited at the site without any increase in the total waste disposal volume.
-Landfill or dump - hazardous or liquid industrial waste Change The change: i. results in an increase in the total waste disposal volume of the site; or ii. involves the excavation of previously disposed of waste.
-Section 6 Thermal treatment site described in section 2 Change A change to a thermal treatment site described in section 2 to a thermal treatment site described in a different paragraph of that section.
-Section 7 Thermal treatment site - described in section 2 (including a thermal treatment site at which hazardous or liquid industrial waste is finally disposed of) Change A change that increases the amount of waste that is authorized to be thermally treated at the site on any day.
-Section 8
+Type of Waste Disposal Site Action Description Section Landfill or dump - hazardous or liquid industrial waste Change i. results in an increase in the total waste disposal volume of the site; or ii. involves the excavation of previously disposed of waste.
+Section 21 (1) Paragraph 5 Thermal treatment site described in section 20 Change A change to a thermal treatment site described in a paragraph of section 20 if, after the change, the thermal treatment site would be a thermal treatment site described in a different paragraph of that section.
+This includes a change to a thermal treatment site described in paragraph 2, 3, 4, or 5 of section 20 even if the only result of the change is that the thermal treatment site is, after the change, also described by paragraph 6 of that section.
+Section 21 (1) Paragraph 6 Thermal treatment site - described in section 20 (including a thermal treatment site at which hazardous or liquid industrial waste is finally disposed of) Change A change that increases the amount of waste that is authorized to be thermally treated at the site on any day.
+Section 21 (1) Paragraph 7